vibe13/aerogear-push-quickstarts/server/contacts-mobile-picketlink-secured/README.md

 * **Delete** a contact.

-**Validation** is an important part of an application.
-Typically in an HTML5 app you can let the built-in HTML5 form validation do the work for you.
-However in a mobile app it doesn't work, the mobile browsers just don't support it at this time.
+**Validation** is another important part of an application.
+Typically in an HTML5 application you can let the built-in HTML5 form validation do the work for you.
+However in a mobile application it doesn't work, the mobile browsers just don't support it at this time.
 In order to validate the forms we added a plugin, jquery.validate.
 We provide both client-side and server-side validation through this plugin.
 Over AJAX, if there is an error, the error is returned and displayed in the form.
 You can see an example of this in the Edit form if you enter an email that is already in use.
 There will be 3 errors on the screen; 1 in the 'email' field and 2 at the top of the screen.
 The application will attempt to insert the error message into a field if that field exists.
 If the field does not exist then it display it at the top.
 In addition, there are [qunit tests](#run-the-qunit-tests) for every form of validation.

+Regarding the security capabilities of this application, you first need to sign in before accessing it.
+Users are granted with specific roles where:

+ * **admin**.
+This user is granted with the **ADMIN** role.
+He can perform any operation including CRUD contacts and assign roles to other users.
+Password is **admin**.

+ * **duke**.
+This user is granted with the **MAINTAINER** role.
+He can **create** and **update** contacts.
+Password is **duke**.

+ * **john**.
+This user is granted with the **USER** role.
+He has only **read-only** permissions to contacts.
+Password is **john**.

+If an user tries to access a protected resource without the required permissions, a "Access Denied" message will be displayed.

+You can also sign up for a new account.
+In this case you'll be assigned to a **USER** role.

+This application also allows you to assign roles to users.
+This functionality is only accessible for **ADMINISTRATOR** users.

 *Note: This quickstart uses the following Jackson libraries that are a part of the JBoss EAP private API.*